grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # (advanced) Controls how far into the future incoming samples and exemplars are
 # accepted compared to the wall clock.
 Any sample or exemplar will be rejected
-# if its timestamp is greater than '(now + grace_period)'.
-This configuration is
+# if its timestamp is greater than '(now + creation_grace_period)'.
+This
-# enforced in the distributor and ingester.
+# configuration is enforced in the distributor and ingester.
 # CLI flag: -validation.create-grace-period
 [creation_grace_period: <duration> | default = 10m]

+# (advanced) Controls how far into the past incoming samples and exemplars are
+# accepted compared to the wall clock.
+Any sample or exemplar will be rejected
+# if its timestamp is lower than '(now - OOO window - past_grace_period)'.
+This
+# configuration is enforced in the distributor and ingester.
+0 to disable.
+# CLI flag: -validation.past-grace-period
+[past_grace_period: <duration> | default = 0s]

 # (advanced) Enforce every metadata has a metric name.
 # CLI flag: -validation.enforce-metadata-metric-name